SAP-samples/teched2022-DA264/exercises/ex1/README.md

 * ROUTE_ADMINISTERED (How the drug is administered)
 * NOTES (Additional notes, if any)

-This hands on will focus on discovering these data, find patterns and data quality issues, and fix them.
+This hands on will focus on discovering these datasets, find patterns and data quality issues, and fix them.

 ## Log Into SAP Data Intelligence